premierstacks/postcss-stack/README.md

 ### ⚔️ Battle-Tested Reliability

-Depend on a PostCSS Config that has been rigorously tested across diverse web projects.
+Depend on a PostCSS Stack that has been rigorously tested across diverse web projects.
 From simple landing pages to complex web applications, our configuration delivers consistent, high-quality styling results.

 ### 🏆 Premier Quality Guarantee

-Opting for our PostCSS Config is a testament to your commitment to excellence in web styling.
+Opting for our PostCSS Stack is a testament to your commitment to excellence in web styling.
 Our configuration is more than just a set of rules; it's a comprehensive styling solution that elevates the visual quality of your projects.

 ## 🛡️ License & Usage